 This is related to the long-term vision.
 Companies can’t halt operations for digital transformation even though it is a significant undertaking, so investments need to be made beyond the regular workload.
 There are different ways to work this out, but it takes more than a few extra hours each week from the employees who are involved.
 Upper management needs to make accommodations for the transformation process or employees will be stretched thin.
 Getting buy-in for the transformation ideally should be done by consensus.
 When employees have a sense of what are they going to get out of the process, it is easier to gain cooperation.
 They need to understand that there will be benefits in terms of more efficient operations, automating some manual tasks, and so on.
 Some of the extra work can be outsourced, but in many cases the employees may bear the brunt of it, and anticipating some payoff is important.

-5. Plan for the new normal.
+5. Plan for a new normal.

 Think ahead to how information governance will operate post-implementation.
 How is the organization different?
 It has likely made a significant investment in time and resources, such as having a new information management platform.
 Investing in establishing a new governance program to support information management processes should be an integral part of the program.
 If this is not done at the time, the new system will not be fully supported and more reinvestment will be needed later.